LaxarJS/ax-page-fade-control/README.md

 # AxPageFadeControl

-> Adds a fade-transition on LaxarJS flow navigation events
+> Adds a fade-transition while a LaxarJS application is loading as well as during navigation.

 This shows a cover layer during the initial load, and on every navigation.
 The layer is shown/hidden using a fade animation.